you are being redirected

 austria

 Members of a contractual advisory board are typically only liable if the advisory board is requalified as a supervisory board or based on an agreement with the company or the nominating shareholder.
-It is disputable whether the LLC can compensate its board members (reimbursement of expenses should be permissible).
+It is disputable whether the LLC and FlexCo can compensate its board members (reimbursement of expenses should be permissible).

 bulgaria